Yakult: Health claims

 In 2006, a panel appointed by the Netherlands Nutrition Center (Voedingscentrum) to evaluate a marketing request by Yakult found sufficient evidence to justify claims that drinking at least one bottle of Yakult per day might help improve bowel movements for people who tend to be constipated and might help maintain a healthy population of gut flora.
+However, these claims are not approved as health claims under EU regulations, which require authorization by the European Food Safety Authority (EFSA).
+The Netherlands Nutrition Center does not endorse specific probiotic products like Yakult, as only one probiotic health claim is authorized in the EU: that live bacteria in yogurt or fermented milk improve lactose digestion in individuals with lactose maldigestion.
+This claim is exclusive to yogurt and fermented milk containing specific strains (Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus).
+EFSA has rejected most probiotic health claims, including those for strains not in yogurt or fermented milk.

-In 2010, a European Food Safety Authority (EFSA) panel denied a request by the company to market Yakult as defending the upper respiratory tract against pathogens (in other words, protection against diseases like the common cold), finding the claim not supported by the evidence.
+In 2010, an EFSA panel decided that the company was not allowed to make the health claim that the product defends the upper respiratory tract against pathogens (and thus protects against diseases like the common cold), finding that this was not supported by evidence.

 In 2013, the UK Advertising Standards Authority disallowed an advertisement for Yakult in response to a complaint.
 It found that while there was sufficient evidence for the claim that "significant numbers of viable [Lactobacillus] survived transit to the gut [after consumption of Yakult]", the advertisement had made claims of general health benefits without providing a specific, referenced claim, as required.